heartsucker/iron-csrf/README.md

 # iron-csrf

-CSRF protection for the Rust webframework Iron.
+CSRF protection for the Rust web framework Iron.

-`iron-csrf` uses Ed25519 DSA or HMAC to sign and verify timestamped CSRF tokens.
+`iron-csrf` uses Ed25519 DSA or HMAC to sign and verify timestamped CSRF cookies and their accompanying tokens.

-There is an example `iron` server in the directory [./examples](./examples).
+There is an example `iron` server in the directory [./examples](./examples), and more information can be found in the docs hosted at [docs.rs](https://docs.rs/iron-csrf/).

 ## Alpha Software